Online Stock Trading Plan

 - All futures plays: daily crossovers in the direction of the weekly charts

-- All stock plays: emerging new companies, high RSI and high earnings
+- All stock plays: emerging new companies, high RSI, and high earnings

 How Much Money Am I Going to Allocate to Each Online Stock Trading Strategy and Setup?

 This, of course, is critical.
-The key is to find an allocation that doesn’t cause any stress, allows the chance for a trade to do its work and doesn’t violate any daily drawdown rules.
+The key is to find an allocation that doesn’t cause any stress, allows the chance for a trade to do its work, and doesn’t violate any daily drawdown rules.
 One of the biggest problems with newer traders is that they are trading way too big in relation to their account size.
-Online stock trading ten lots on a $10,000 account is like introducing your mistress to your wife.
+Online stock trading ten lots on a $10,000 account are like introducing your mistress to your wife.
 Yes, you can do it, but that doesn’t make it a good idea.

 What Execution Methods Will I Be Using?
 What Parameters In My Online Stock Trading

 This is where I decide my primary execution method.
 Am I scaling in?
 Scaling out?
 Getting all in and all out?
 What is my risk/reward ratio?
 This is a lengthy part of the plan, as I will write down sample plays for all categories.
-There’s not room to do that with all of them here, but for the sake of example, here are my parameters for gap plays.
+There’s no room to do that with all of them here, but for the sake of example, here are my parameters for gap plays.

 For all intraday plays in online stock trading, I will get in all at once and scale out as the position goes my way.
-The target on the first half of my play will be small, the equivalent of one to two ES points.
+The target for the first half of my play will be small, the equivalent of one to two ES points.
 Once I have this initial profit, I will give the second half more room to play out.
 For swing plays, I will get in all at once and get out all at once, trailing my stop to protect any gains.

 Gap plays: Get in all at once using six contracts per $100,000.
 Start off with a 1½-to-1 risk/reward ratio.
 For example, for a 20-point gap, use a 30-point stop.
 Take off half of the position when the market hits the level that is equivalent to 50 percent of the gap fill.
 At this point, move the stop to breakeven.
-The target on the second half is the gap fill.
+The target for the second half is the gap fill.
 I do this for each of my plays so there is no question as to how they should be executed.
 This is crucial as it ties in directly with the next portion of the plan.